5random/cvd/docs/examples.md

 ## Starting the GUI

-The application is started through the :class:`~src.utils.container.ApplicationContainer` which wires up all services and launches the NiceGUI interface.
+The application is started through the `ApplicationContainer` which wires up all services and launches the NiceGUI interface.
 The configuration directory can be specified on the command line using ``--config-dir`` or via the ``CVD_CONFIG_DIR`` environment variable.

 ```python
 from pathlib import Path